JamBrains/jam-docs/docs/basics/chain-spec/3xlarge.md

 ```

 * The epochs are 30 minutes rather than the full hour of the toaster.
-* We cannot fit TWO xxxlarge in the JAM Toaster.
+* We cannot fit TWO 3xlarge in the JAM Toaster.